AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 * Kar Jun maintained the clubs cloud infrastructure for the CTFd server we use in our events, which was executed perfectly while learning our management practices and troubleshooting in real-time.
 * Preeti has been vital for the club's engagement with members, as she's been helping to troubleshoot and clarify issues during our workshops.
 * Sarah has been expanding the club's relations with the industry, the university and the greater community, which will be utilised next year.
 In addition she has also been editing the workshop recordings and helping with the social media publications, preparing and running several workshops, and helping the members to troubleshoot.
-* Oscar has been essential in the recent engagements with industry stakeholders such as sponsors and partners, and I reckon the results of his current work will become visible soon.
+* Oscar has been essential in the recent engagements with industry stakeholders such as sponsors and partners, and I reckon the outcome of his current work will become visible soon.
 He also professionally captured the photos of our events throughout 2023.
 * Rahul and Chloe helped my team with designing high-quality posters for our weekly workshops' social media publications.
 The distinct quality of their work can be easily observed when compared to our other publications.
 * Rohan has been the bridge between the Faculty of Information Technology's student engagement operations and MonSec, and he made these discussions a breeze.

+Moreover, MonSec owes many thanks to our friends in the university and industry:

+* Shujie Cui, Xingliang Yuan, Carsten Rudolph, Monica Whitty and Pierre Le Bodic from the Faculty of Information Technology have been tremendously helpful by helping MonSec book venues on campus, advertising our events through the faculty's social media, helping to finance our events throughout our history and connecting us with the wider education ecosystem.
+* Catherine Karavias and the faculty's student engagement team were incredibly supportive by advertising MonSec in the student newsletter and helping us with event financing.
+* Dan Maslin with his team, and Sajeeb Lohani were immensely influential by helping MonSec to expand its university and industry networks.

+And of course, none of this wouldn't have been possible without our awesome members, sponsors and partners.

 # Main Takeaways
 This post would have been meaningless if I wouldn't have laid out my key lessons from being part of MonSec: